OSBORNE NATURE CENTER

 In the fall of 1960, the Clayton County Conservation Board purchased 60 acres of the original Osborne homestead and established it as a county park.
 The Conservation Board’s vision was to create a forest where students could learn in the great outdoors.
 In the spring of 1961, a variety of evergreen trees were planted, so that visitors could identify them.
 Today that stand of trees is 55 years old and continues to teach youngsters the importance of trees in Iowa.

 This vision of “a place where students can learn” has been the guiding force for the development of the Osborne Center.
 In 1971 the Conservation Board purchased an additional 155 acres of land from Ben Casey.
-The land, located north across the Volga River, is used for archery, hiking, cross country skiing, snow shoeing and birding.
+The land, located north across the Volga River, is used for archery, hiking, disc golf, cross country skiing, snow shoeing and birding.
 The first conservation board nature center was built in 1971.
 At that time the center hosted around 250 students a year.
 Today, two full-time naturalists serve nearly 15,000 students each year.

 In September 1987, the Clayton County Conservation Board received a $150,000 grant to create a Visitor Welcome Center from the Iowa Department of Economic Development.
 The Conservation Board had to match this grant with money donated from thousands of people!
 Evidence of this support can still be seen today inside the Osborne Center in the form of a money tree.
 Stop by the Welcome Center to learn more about travel opportunities in Iowa, visit with a certified Iowa Travel Counselor and pick up brochures and maps.
 While there, check out the Iowa Room Gift Shop.
 Come visit with us and see what great and unusual products are available right here at Osborne!